5 Problems with Concrete Pools You May Not Have Considered

 5. Installation Variables

-Installing a concrete pool will often take months.
+Installing a concrete or gunite pool will often take months.
 I’m sure you’ve heard the horror stories from your friends or neighbors that couldn’t seem to get their pool finished due to weather, workmanship issues, etc.

 If you’re going to have a concrete pool installed in your yard, you should consider getting in writing just how long the pool “should” take to install.